Demi-urge/menace_sandbox/docs/write_queue.md

 - `hash_fields` or `content_hash` – fields used to deduplicate queued rows

 ## How `sync_shared_db.py` processes queues
-`sync_shared_db.py` scans the queue directory for pending files and attempts to insert each record into the shared database.
+`sync_shared_db.py` scans the queue directory for pending files produced by `db_write_queue.queue_insert` and attempts to insert each record into the shared database.
 Successful inserts, or rows that already exist, are removed from the queue.
 Malformed entries are moved to `<table>_queue.error.jsonl` while failures are appended to `<table>_queue.failed.jsonl` with error details.
 The script may run once or loop continuously based on its polling interval.

 ## Configuration variables
 - `MENACE_QUEUE_DIR` – base directory for queue files.
 Defaults to `./queue` but